Introduction

 Conclusion

 Researchers in social sciences utilize the idea of reflexivity to understand what happens in studies.
 Reflexivity implies reflecting on what an individual believes could be important in impacting and encouraging insights about the scope of studies in social sciences.
 Particularly, it focuses on describing the roles that language, social ideologies, and power connections play to produce specific outcomes.
 The approach to assessing the phenomena may also be applied to facilitate innovation by accommodating new perspectives and providing references that would be used to prevent negative impacts in the future.
 The critical analysis of literature in this paper has demonstrated that many scholars have conducted studies on the subject.
-Although there are many gaps in the findings, it is apparent that reflexivity could be used to improve performance outcomes of individuals and research groups across the world.
+Although there are many gaps in the findings, it is apparent that reflexivity could be used to improve the performance outcomes of individuals and research groups across the world.

 References

 Alvesson, M., Hardy, C., & Harley, B. (2008).
 Reflecting on reflexivity: reflexive textual practices in organization and management theory.
-Journal of management studies, 45(3), 480-501.
+Journal of Management Studies, 45(3), 480-501.

 Buchanan, D. A., & Bryman, A. (2007).
 Contextualizing methods choice in organizational research.
 Organizational Research Methods, 10(3), 483-501.